 The Redwood tree is a taller and more slender tree and grows in the northern and coastal part of California.

 Several of the meadows, water fall trails, and other paths are closed for the winter season.
-We had hopes to see a few bears as well, but only a few of them are out and loiter around different parts of the park during this time of year, we are told.
+We had hopes to see a few bears as well, but only a few of them are out and roaming around different parts of the park during this time of year, we are told.

 Unfortunately, due to all the fires happening around California, and the national park doing a contained burn, the smokey hazy skies is all we could capture.